Barbara Peterson, PhD, email@example.com

 Berkeley Neuroscience serves as the intellectual hub for neuroscience studies and research activities at the University of California’s Berkeley campus.
 Berkeley Neuroscience staff together with several departmental and research unit administrations provide a full complement of administrative services in support of Berkeley Neuroscience’s mission.

 Financial and Human Resources services are provided by each faculty member’s specific research unit and/or department.
-Campus Shared Services – Team 9 provides consolidated services to a plurality of Berkeley Neuroscience’s stakeholders.
+Berkeley Regional Services provides consolidated services to a plurality of Berkeley Neuroscience’s stakeholders.
 Communications, advancement, and PhD program coordination is provided by Berkeley Neuroscience’s staff.

 Financial and Human Resources Services